Ravenhill Stadium

-Ravenhill Stadium (known as the Kingspan Stadium for sponsorship reasons) is a rugby stadium located in Belfast, Northern Ireland.
+Ravenhill Stadium (known as the Affidea Stadium for sponsorship reasons from July 2025, formerly known as the Kingspan Stadium) is a rugby stadium located in Belfast, Northern Ireland.
 It is the home of Ulster Rugby.
 With the opening of a new stand for the 2014 Heineken Cup quarter-final against Saracens on 5 April 2014, the capacity of the stadium is now 18,196.
 The stadium is owned by the Irish Rugby Football Union.

 History

-Ravenhill Stadium opened in 1923.
-It features an ornate arch at the entrance that was erected as a war memorial for those players killed in World War I and World War II.
-Prior to 1923, both Ulster and Ireland played games at the Royal Ulster Agricultural Society grounds in Belfast.
+Up until the 1920s, Ulster and Ireland played games at the Royal Ulster Agricultural Society grounds in Belfast.
+In 1923 the IRFU purchased Ravenhill rugby ground, formerly the home of Cooke RFC, for £2,300, and built a stand holding 3,500 spectators at a cost of £15,500, designed by Belfast architects Henry Hobart and Samuel Heron.
+It was inaugurated on 12 January 1924 with a 14-6 Ulster win over Leinster, and soon afterwards, on 9 February 2024, hosted Ireland's 3-14 defeat to England.
+A memorial arch, dedicated to Irish rugby players killed in World War I and World War II, was erected at the entrance and dedicated in 1926.

 Ravenhill has been the annual venue for the Ulster Schools Cup final since 1924, which is traditionally contested on St Patrick's Day.
 The stadium is traditionally the venue for the Ulster Towns Cup, played on Easter Monday.

 Ravenhill has hosted 18 international matches, including pool games in both the 1991 and 1999 Rugby World Cups.
 The most recent Ireland international played at the stadium was on 24 August 2007 against Italy in a warm-up match for the 2007 Rugby World Cup.
 Prior to that match, Scotland was the last visitor in the 1954 Five Nations Championship.
 Ravenhill also hosted the 2007 Under 19 Rugby World Championship final in which New Zealand defeated South Africa.

 Ravenhill hosted memorable Ulster games in the Heineken Cup.
 Ulster beat Toulouse 15–13 at Ravenhill in the quarter-finals of the 1998–99 Heineken Cup.
 Ravenhill then hosted the 1998–99 Heineken Cup semi-final in which Ulster defeated Stade Français 33–27.
 The most memorable moment in that game was when out half David Humphreys ran from the Ulster 10-metre line to score a try.

-On 5 June 2014, Ulster signed a 10-year contract with the Kingspan Group for the naming rights to Ravenhill, meaning that the stadium will be known as the Kingspan Stadium until 2024.

 On 30 May 2015, the 2015 Pro12 Grand Final was played at the Kingspan Stadium.
 Glasgow Warriors beat Munster 31–13.

 On 26 August 2017, the 2017 Women's Rugby World Cup Final was played at the Kingspan Stadium.
 New Zealand beat England 41–32.
 The semi-final matches and some play-off matches of the Women's Rugby World Cup were also played at the stadium.

+A 3G artificial playing surface was installed ahead of the 2023-24 season, in place of the original grass pitch.